AutoPas/AutoPas/examples/md-flexible/scripts/README.md

 * python3 (tested with Python 3.8.3rc1)
 * [plotly](https://github.com/plotly/plotly.py) (tested with 4.7.1)

-Creates a plot eighter of the total or the relative difference between the predictions and the tested times for each configuration for each md-flex output file given or both depending on the chosen option in the inout.
+Creates a plot either of the total or the relative difference between the predictions and the tested times for each configuration for each md-flex output file given or both depending on the chosen option in the input.

+### compareOptimumConfiguration.py

+Requirements:
+* python3 (tested with Python 3.8.3rc1)

+Compares the selected optimum configuration after each tuning phase with a base file and every other file given in the input and prints the percentage of the alignment.

 ## Performance Measurements